 Is inflation coming back?
 Three routes to higher prices

 The rapid growth in US money supply and rising commodity prices are stirring up fears about a return of inflation.
-These concerns are reflected in inflation-linked securities, with the 10-year breakeven inflation rate in the US having risen from 0.5% in March 2020 to just under 2% towards the end of 2020.
+The oil price has risen to $50 from a low of $30 in May while money growth in the US has just hit 25% for 2020, its fastest rate on record.
+These concerns are reflected in inflation-linked securities, with the 10-year breakeven inflation rate in the US having risen from 0.5% in March to just under 2% today.

 There are three potential ways that inflation could return.